Exact non-stationary solutions of the Euler equations in two and three dimensions: Three-Dimensional Fluids

-Hence, Lemma~\ref{beltramilemma} reduces our analysis to two geometrically distinct situations.
+Hence, as mentioned above, Proposition~\ref{beltramilemma} reduces our analysis to two geometrically distinct situations.

 If $\curl X$ is everywhere parallel to $X$, then $\curl X=\alpha X$ for some constant $\alpha$, and $X$ has constant length.
-This is the strong Beltrami case, studied in Section~\ref{circle}, where the manifold is a circle bundle over a surface, whose geometry is largely unrestricted.
+This is the strong Beltrami case, studied in Section~\ref{circle}, where the manifold is a circle bundle over a Riemann surface with arbitrary geometry.

 If $\curl X$ is not parallel to $X$, then the flow falls into the toroidal case described by Arnold’s theorem.
 In the compact non-singular setting this leads to a torus-bundle structure, and the additional requirement that $\curl X$ be Killing imposes strong restrictions on the metric.
 This case is analyzed in Section~\ref{torus}.